henrylewis2004/Code-Geass-SRPG/readme.md

 ## About

 Code Geass: Lelouch of the Rebellion is a sucessful and acclaimed 2006 anime by Sunrise.

-Godot is an open-source games developing engine
+It features Lelouch in his attempts to destroy the Holy Britannian Empire.
+It was a pivotal show for me that has resulted in many friendships and even a great drinking game - and now my own video game!

+Using Godot I have attempted to recreate the early sections of the show ([The Shinjuku Incident](https://codegeass.fandom.com/wiki/Skirmish_in_Shinjuku_Ghetto)).
+Naturally, Code Geass should be a strategy game so Fire Emblem was a major source of inspiration leading the design of the character's stats, selection and attack triangle typing.
+Being a mecha show, [Front Mission](https://en.wikipedia.org/wiki/Front_Mission) was also an obvious source of inspiration leading the design of the body parts and their hps.

+To play the game simply view the [Releases](https://github.com/henrylewis2004/Code-Geass-SRPG/releases/latest) page or go to [Download](#download).

 ---